Nuitka/Nuitka-Action/README.md

 ```

-## Inbound License Compliance is your Responsibility (i.e. dependencies)

-> **_Important:_** It is your responsibility to comply with the license terms of the packages and software libraries used by your python script (i.e. the package dependencies of your project), as these will be compiled or (in the case of DLLs) copied into the resulting executable to form a combined and/or derivative work.

 # Limitations

 - Currently, this action will use the python version that gets run via the `python` command on the runner.
 So, you should [setup-python](https://github.com/actions/setup-python) on the runner in a step prior to calling this action.